strmlineapp-ux/agileflow/docs/user-manual.md

 ## 1. Getting Started

 ### 1.1 Requesting Access
-To begin using AgileFlow, you must first request access.
+To begin using AgileFlow, you must first request access from an administrator.
-1. Navigate to the main page.
-2. Click the "Sign up" link.
+1. Navigate to the main page and click the "Sign up" link.
-3. Enter your email address and click "Request Access".
+2. Enter your email address and click "Request Access".
-4. An administrator will review your request.
+3. An administrator will review your request and grant you access.

 ### 1.2 Signing In
 Once your access has been approved, you can sign in: